 Policies and standards of conduct shall apply to conduct that occurs on University premises, at University-sponsored activities, and off-campus when a student’s conduct could adversely affect the University community and/or the pursuit of its objectives.
 Each student shall be responsible for his or her conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and between the terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).

 Failure to abide by the policies and procedures as outlined in the Student Handbook may result in disciplinary action and sanctions.
-Each student associated with Northwest Christian University is expected to be familiar with and to follow all policies and procedures established by the University.
+Each student associated with Bushnell University is expected to be familiar with and to follow all policies and procedures established by the University.